It looks like surrogacy could be an amazing option for you!

 One or more of your answers do not meet the qualifications for surrogacy.

 If you come back to the idea of surrogacy later in life, it could be right for you then!

 It looks like surrogacy could be a great way to start or grow your family!

-If you want to start a family but aren’t sure how to cope with infertility, you can reach out to a surrogacy professional to get the support you need.
+If you want to start a family but aren’t sure how to cope with infertility, you can talk to one of our specialists to get the support you need.

 However, when you don’t properly express these feelings, it can lead to emotional distress and even physical side effects.
 All hopeful parents struggling with infertility should take the steps to be honest with themselves and their partners about what they’re feeling.
 Only then can you properly address these feelings and be able to move forward in a positive way.

 When you’re living with infertility, it can be easy to build up resentment and anger toward your partner when you two can’t conceive naturally.
 And, while these feelings are completely normal, it’s important to overcome them.
 Your partner is the person who will be there for you more than anyone while you go through this infertility process, and it’s important that you remain a strong team throughout this journey.
 Make sure you are always sharing your feelings with them in a positive, healthy way and, when this becomes too difficult, don’t be afraid to reach out for help from a trusted therapist.

 If you and your partner can’t express your feelings in a healthy way, you might consider speaking with a fertility counselor or trained therapist before you choose to pursue any family-building options.
 Overcoming infertility is hard, and there’s no shame in reaching out for help if you and your partner are feeling the stress and disappointment of this journey in an especially draining way.
 If you are already working with a fertility clinic, they can likely refer you to a professional who is familiar with couples in your situation.